PawelSpoon/python-sample/ReadMe.md

 the template does not include any python tests in my case i have python files + scripts elsewhere and just copy the .py modules (== folders) into qml i do preffer a single point of entry, that's why applicationWindow has python property, but you can declare the python interpreter on each page
- (as the jolla exampledoes ). according to docu they share the context. and this seems to be true: click on the upload button, python handler receives the events and complains they are not handled
+ (as the jolla example does ).
+ according to docu they share the context. and this seems to be true: click on the upload button, python handler receives the events and complains they are not handled

 - you have your python logic with one or more main objects
 - extend pythonapp.py and create an object of each (in my case it was app=App())
+- extend pythonapp.py with needed wrapper methods
+- extend PythonHandler.qml with wrapper methods
+- use them via applicationWindow.python...

 # Tips